University Of Alabama SGA Warns That Groups Will Lose Preferred Football Seating If They Protest Donald Trump

 Reports this week indicated that President Trump plans to attend the Tide’s Saturday matchup against LSU, where the undefeated teams are squaring off for what will likely be the top spot in the college football playoffs.
 After Trump encountered unwelcoming crowds at two recent sporting events, the Alabama SGA is apparently trying to head off any potential trouble at the game.

-As Al.com reported, Jason Rothfarb, the vice president of student affairs at Alabama, said that there will be extra security on hand during Trump’s appearance and warns of consequences if any groups take the opportunity to protest against the president.
+As AL.com reported, Jason Rothfarb, the vice president of student affairs at Alabama, said that there will be extra security on hand during Trump’s appearance and warns of consequences if any groups take the opportunity to protest against the president.

 “Any organizations that engage in disruptive behavior during the game will be removed from block seating instantly for the remainder of the season,” he wrote.